Simulation Modeling – From SimNET to the Internet of Simulations

 - Meanwhile, SIMNET was the origin of many new technologies, not only for networking simulators but also to create impressive 3D virtual worlds.
 3D has been able to go to the mainstream and now everyone has more 3D power in its smartphone than SIMNET had in its tank simulators in the 80s.
 But networking simulators is still a big issue even now in the 21th century, requesting large budgets and a lot of work performed by many skillful engineers, especially for high-fidelity simulators in the military or aerospace markets.
 The only market niche in which networked simulation has been able to go to the mainstream has been with the massive online multi-player games, but in this case each game is a propietary platform itself, closed to any external application.

-Simware is leading the introduction of Open platforms into the Simulation & Training markets.
-Our platform Simware leverages the new Layered Simulation Architecture or LSA to fulfill the requirements of the lead users of the industry, which are demanding open architectures, better interoperability and increasing economical returns for their investments in simulation and training solutions.
+Simware was a leading the introduction of Open platforms into the Simulation & Training markets.
+Their platform Simware leveraged the new Layered Simulation Architecture or LSA to fulfill the requirements of the lead users of the industry, which are demanding open architectures, better interoperability and increasing economical returns for their investments in simulation and training solutions.

 Lance Baily, BA, EMT-B, is the Founder & CEO of HealthySimulation.com, which he started while serving as the Director of the Nevada System of Higher Education’s Clinical Simulation Center of Las Vegas back in 2010.
 Lance is also the Founder and acting Advisor to the Board of SimGHOSTS.org, the world’s only non-profit organization dedicated to supporting professionals operating healthcare simulation technologies.
 His new co-edited Book: “Comprehensive Healthcare Simulation: Operations, Technology, and Innovative Practice” is available now.
 Lance’s background also includes serving as a Simulation Technology Specialist for the LA Community College District, EMS fire fighting, Hollywood movie production, rescue diving, and global travel.
 He lives with his wife Abigail in Las Vegas, Nevada.